 CONS - Organic cotton is a thirsty crop to grow.
 Whether or not organic cotton uses less water than non-organic cotton is still largely up for debate.
-It is estimated that all cotton requires 2,500 liters of water to make just one t-shirt.
+It is estimated that all cotton requires 2,500 litres of water to make just one t-shirt.

-PROS - Tencel is a cellulose fabric which is made by dissolving wood pulp.
+PROS - Tencel is a cellulose fabric that is made by dissolving wood pulp.
 It is about 50% more absorbent than cotton and requires less energy and water to produce.
 The chemical solvent used in the process is also recycled in a circular system,